 Chief executive of the RSC, Richard Pike, said today: "Over the four decades since the film was released it has become the most popular robbery movie produced, with an ending that left the audience literally in a state of memorable suspense.
 It would be a challenging exercise in logical thinking to see if the situation could have been saved.
 We see this as a call for clear and creative scientific and engineering thought under pressure.

 "We will never know if Charlie Croker came up with the answer to his own team's dilemma but we can at least try to work out how the potentially fatal task might have been managed in the desperate conditions."

 The RSC will announce the winner of the competition, and publish the entries, on 8 January 2009.
 Deadline for entries, which should include diagrams and full details, is 1 January 2009.

 Submission can be made by email to Jon Edwards or by hard mail to "Cliffhanger solution", Royal Society of Chemistry, Burlington House, Piccadilly, London W1J OBA

-Solutions should be based upon the schematic below:
+Solutions should be based upon the schematic right: